douglasgscofield/bioinfo/scripts/README.md

 -----------

-Starting with the same basic 3-column input as above, instead of continuous values we have boolean 0/1 values in the third column:
+Starting with the same basic 3-column input as above, instead of continuous values we have boolean 0/1 values in the third column (the header line is optional):

     REF         POS VAL
     reference1  1   0